Washing machines spin clothes very fast during the spin cycle, so it’s normal for them to vibrate somewhat.

 An unbalanced load can cause the washing machine to shake.
 For example, if you wash a heavy item such as a rug or pair of trainers, these can unbalance the machine.

-Transit bolts not removed
+3. Transit bolts haven’t been removed

 If your washing machine is new, it could be vibrating because transit bolts have not been removed.